A Curator: The Designer of the Human Perceptual Experience with Art

 In this sense, freedom in abstract calligraphy turns art into a living current and life itself into an artistic field of experience.
 This freedom is the secret of the work’s vitality and timelessness; as long as human beings with diverse perspectives continue to encounter it, the work never grows old but remains eternally alive and in motion.

-The Mirror of Sociecty: Art, Multidimensional Experience, and Its Cultural Role
+The Mirror of Society: Art, Multidimensional Experience, and Its Cultural Role

 An artwork is not merely the individual or mental product of the artist; it also serves as a mirror of society and the culture of its time.
 When a viewer engages with an artwork, they do not only encounter the colors, forms, or materials the artist has employed; they also interact with the historical, social, and cultural context embedded within it.
 This relationship creates a temporal dialogue between the artist and the viewer, a dialogue that simultaneously reflects the past, present, and potential future of cultural experiences.